Effects of quenching protocols based on parametric oscillators: Delayed second order correlation functions

 Plots in Figure \ref{fig g2tau 1} provide instances of the bunching and anti-bunching mechanisms possibly realized by considering different time-translation parameters \underline{$t_s\leq 0$} for the parametric frequency (\ref{omega2 gen}) with $D_e,V_\infty<0$.
 Having a finite time interval over which the dynamics takes place clearly introduces a finite domain for the delay variable $\tau$.
 If $t_s=0$ and the very low occupation numbers $n$ are concerned, there is a mostly anti-bunched behavior that is displayed by varying the time $\tau$ determining the second counting.
-For $n=1$ a relatively vaste area denoting strong anti-bunching ($g_2(\tau)<1/2$) obviously arises, a strong anti-bunching being sustained for all the allowed $\tau$ for lower $t$'s -Fig. \ref{fig g2tau 1}.a).
+For $n=1$ a relatively vast area denoting strong anti-bunching ($g_2(\tau)<1/2$) obviously arises, a strong anti-bunching being sustained for all the allowed $\tau$ for lower $t$'s -Fig. \ref{fig g2tau 1}.a).
 Diminishing $t_s$, the moderate extension of the time domain allowed for evolution causes an enlargement of the region in the $(t,\tau)$ plane that identifies anti-bunched responses; this also holds for the strongly anti-bunched domain appearing for $n=1$.
 At this stage, contour plots for $g_2(\tau)$ thus qualitatively resemble those obtained for $t_s=0$.
 By diminishing further the values of $t_s$ so to have less adiabatic initial changes for the parametric frequency and more pronounced fluctuation effects for physical quantities, the picture for second-order correlation functions modifies: islands reflecting bunching phenomena are introduced, possibly tending to connect each to the other while introducing higher values for $g_2(\tau)$.
 Remark that the condition $t_s<0$ (which implies a change of sign for $\dot{\omega}$ at early times) does not exclude the possibility to support the detection of strong anti-bunching $g_2(\tau)<1/2$ when $n=1$, even though an overall inclination to build bunched super-poissonian responses may be displayed.
 Figure \ref{fig g2tau 1}.b) shows for instance that for $n=1$ a strong anti-bunched path can be identified in plane $(t,\tau)$ that originates when $t_s$ is about $1.4$ and $\tau$ is varied in its whole allowed domain.
 For the closely successive values of the quantum number $n$, the behavior of correlations $g_2(\tau)$ is affected accordingly, see Figure \ref{fig g2tau 1}.d) determined for $n=3$ and with the same frequency parameters $D_e, b, V_\infty$ and $t_s$ of Figure \ref{fig g2tau 1}).b).
 The zero-delayed second order correlation function does not present strongly sub-poissonian traits as in the $n=1$ case, but delayed correlation can attain low values.
-In Fig. \ref{fig g2tau 1}.d) it is seen that strong bunching or strong anti-bunching can be detected. \\ When $D_e, V_\infty>0$ in (\ref{omega2 gen}) there is no upper time limits for the dynamics and regular oscillating patterns generate after the initial transient.
-These circumstances are reflected in functions $g_2(\tau)$, and the tendency to develop repeating patterns is recognized.
-Figures \ref{fig g2tau 3}.a)-c) show, in particular, examples referring to the two-time correlations over the states $\ket{1}_0$.
-The alternation of domains associated with strong manifestations of anti-bunching and bunching is visible in Figure \ref{fig g2tau 3}.a), concerned with a case for which $t_s=0$.
-Upon decreasing the parameter $t_s$ patterns modify, a suppression on responses takes place and larger islands associated with anti-bunching show up for $\tau>0$, Fig. \ref{fig g2tau 3}.b).
-By further decreasing $t_s$ the foreseen reinforcement for the mechanism of bunching follow, Fig. \ref{fig g2tau 3}.c), with higher values for $g_2(\tau)$ attained by increasing the quantum number $n$, Fig. \ref{fig g2tau 3}.d).
+In Fig. \ref{fig g2tau 1}.d) it is seen that strong bunching or strong anti-bunching can be detected. \\